Ordisoftware/Hebrew-Calendar/README.md

 - Improve session ending.
 - Add loading data box instead of using a bottom progressbar.
 - Add displaying begin and end dates and times in the celebration reminder form like with the Shabat.
-- Add looming navigation popup from the tray icon when mouse is over.
+- Add looming navigation popup from the Tray Icon when mouse is over.
 - Add celebration weeks, Shabat days and reminders popup colorization.
 - Add check end of calendar to automatically regenerate it.
 - Add option to choose language.